JangSeongwon/I2CPS/README.md

 2. ROS

-ROS topic to Unity: JointStatePublisher '/Jointstate' ROS topic subscribed in Unity with JointValeSubscriber
+ROS topic to Unity: JointStatePublisher '/Jointstate' ROS topic subscribed in Unity with: JointValeSubscriber

 ```